itsaboutcode/wordpress_notes/README.md

 ### The `uninstall.php` file in a WordPress plugin

-The `uninstall.php` file in a WordPress plugin is a script that runs when the plugin is uninstalled from a WordPress site.
+The uninstall.php file in a WordPress plugin is typically located in the root directory of the plugin.
+It is part of the plugin's code and is included in the plugin folder along with other important files such as the plugin's main file, the readme.txt file, and any other necessary files.
+When the plugin is uninstalled from a WordPress site, the uninstall.php file is automatically executed to allow the plugin to clean up after itself and remove any data or settings it created.

 It provides a way for the plugin to clean up after itself, removing any data or settings it created during its time on the site.
 The file can be used to delete custom database tables, options, or settings that the plugin created, and to ensure that the plugin does not leave any unwanted data behind after it is uninstalled.

 Having an `uninstall.php` file is optional but is considered a best practice in WordPress plugin development as it ensures that the plugin does not leave any unwanted data or files on the site after it has been uninstalled.
 Without an `uninstall.php` file, data and settings created by the plugin may remain on the site even after the plugin has been deleted, causing issues with other plugins or future installations.